nishkalavallabhi/UniversalCEFRScoring/README.md

-# About this repo:
-This paper contains the code and some of the data and result files for the experiments described in the following paper:
+This repository contains the code and some of the data and result files for the experiments described in the following paper:

 > Experiments with Universal CEFR Classification
 > Authors: Sowmya Vajjala and Taraka Rama